sebas642/intercessor/README.md

 ### PEER_GONE message

-This message is sent to client and servers when their peer leaves.
+This message is sent to a peer when their peer leaves.

 ```json
 {